“Water is a precious resource that must be managed wisely to ensure a sustainable future.”

 Sustainability

-Supporting the Sustainable Columbus initiative, sustainability is fundamental in the planning, design and construction of the Home Road water plant to enhance and promote environmental stewardship in our community.
-Design and construction of the new water plant is structured to include the following sustainability measures:
+Consistent with the Sustainable Columbus initiative, sustainability is fundamental in the planning, design and construction of the Home Road Water Plant.
+Design and construction of the new water plant will enhance and promote environmental stewardship through:

-• The project will be pursuing the Institute for Sustainable Infrastructure (ISI) Envision Framework certification for the overall project site design and construction.
+The city is pursuing Leadership in Energy and Environmental Design (LEED) and LEED Zero Energy certifications for the Administration Building, and is pursuing the Institute for Sustainable Infrastructure (ISI) Envision Framework certification for the overall project site design and construction.

 Phasing

-To date, the Home Road water plant project is planned to be constructed in three phases:
+The Home Road Water Plant is planned to be constructed in two phases:

 Schedule